Homebuyer Tips

 Escrow Lesson for First Time Home Buyers

 Some loan programs require an escrow account while others allow the borrower to ‘waive’ this additional account.
-If the loan program you select requires escrows, your lender will establish the escrow account when you close your mortgage loan.
+If the loan program you select requires it, your lender will establish the escrow account when you close your mortgage loan.
 This account is used to set funds aside on a monthly basis for expenses that accompany home ownership.
 These expenses are costly and need to be paid in one large lump sum, such as property taxes and homeowner’s insurance.
 The escrow account comes into play to help homeowner’s budget for these large annual expenses.

 The estimated annual amount for these expenses is broken into twelve payments and added to your total monthly mortgage payment.
 Dividing these expenses into monthly installments protects you from coming out of pocket thousands of dollars for these payments annually.
 When it’s time to pay property taxes and insurance premiums each year, your lender will pay them for you with the money you’ve accumulated in your escrow account.